 At the time of this writing, about 35 dealerships in the United States have partnered with Fisker to provide Karma sales and service.
 Datz said there were more than 80 dealers signed on with the company worldwide, and he was confident the business model would work.
 "This is the first premium green vehicle," he said of the Karma.
 "It has all the amenities you would find in a Mercedes CLS or a BMW 7 Series.
 It offers a combination of style, performance and efficiency never seen before."

-For more information about the Fisker Karma and hybrid cars, follow the links on the next page.
+For more information about the Fisker Karma and hybrid cars, follow the links below.